How to Paint with Sprayer

 Overspray the Strokes

-Do not forget that you need to overlap each pass by about 40%.
+To get an even and smooth finish on every section, make sure you overlap the strokes before moving to a different part.
+You will need to overlap each pass by about 40%.
 This will ensure a good consistent layer is added with each pass.
 Moreover, this allows the paint to stay slightly wet when the next layer is added, ensuring good adhesion.

 By the time you have finished cleaning out the paint gun sprayer and returned the paint to an enclosed container, the painted surfaces should be almost dry.
 However, do not touch them as they may still be tacky enough to leave fingerprints as well as other imperfections.
 If you plan on adding a second coat, then you may do so at this stage.